Pence goes further than Trump on Syria military action

 "I truly do believe that what America ought to do right now is to immediately establish safe zones," Pence said at the first and only vice presidential debate, at Longwood University in Farmville, Virginia, "so that families and vulnerable families with children can move out of those areas (and) work with our Arab partners in real time to make that happen."

+In Asia, Trump advocated letting US allies deal with the threat of a nuclear North Korea on their own, even suggesting that longtime US partners like South Korea and Japan obtain nuclear weapons themselves.
+Kaine pounced on this at one point, saying that "Trump believes that the world will be safer if more nations have nuclear weapons."

+Pence, for his part, outlined a position that didn't sound much like Trump's.
+The Indiana governor said that "we need an effective US diplomacy to marshal the nations in the Asian rim to put pressure on North Korea," which is what the Obama administration and its predecessors have favored.

-A safe zone would be an area inside Syria that would be defended from Syrian or Russian attack by US and allied planes.
+The White House, however, has opposed a no-fly zone in Syria.
+The safe zone would be an area inside the country that the US and allied planes would defend from Syrian or Russian attack.
 It raises thorny legal problems, because doing so without the host country's permission means violating international law.
-And the possibilities for military escalation are very high if a US, Russian or Syrian plane was shot down.
-And many military experts say it's not possible now, if it ever was.
+And the possibilities for military escalation are very high if a US, Russian or Syrian plane were shot down.
+At this point, many military experts say a no-fly zone isn't possible.

 Trump has said that he would be willing to support a safe zone, but only financially.
 When asked whether the US should be involved in establishing safe zones, Trump told CBS' "Face the Nation" in October 2015 that he would "help them economically, even though we owe $19 trillion."